Riyad El Cadi

 Kids

 Riyad el Cadi is one of our top choices for families staying in the Medina, especially with older kids.
 There are several large suites (some with small extra bedrooms and kitchenettes) and the self-contained Blue House sleeps up to 5.
-Note that the atmosphere is chic and tranquil, with a maze of staircases and corridors, so not the ideal environment for young children.
+Note that the atmosphere is tranquil, with a maze of staircases and corridors, so perhaps not the ideal environment for young children.
 Under 12's stay free, and cots are supplied for babies without charge.

 Best for: